kamermanpr/WHO-EML-application-2016/README.md

 ### Download a complete copy

-Click on this [link](https://dl.dropboxusercontent.com/u/11805474/painblogr/neuropathic-pain-storyboard-2016/eml-application.pdf) to access a compiled version of the document.
+Click on this [link](https://dl.dropboxusercontent.com/u/11805474/painblogr/neuropathic-pain-storyboard-2016/eml-application.pdf) to access a PDF of the complete document (application and appendices).

 ### Build the document